awslabs/sagemaker-battlesnake-ai/Documentation/TrainModelAndDeploy.md

 ## Cost

-> __Estimated cost__ : This environment adds a training instance to the [STEP 1 base environment](DeployTheAIEndpoint.md): the free tiers include 50 hours per month for the training instance during the first two months.
+> __Estimated cost__ : This environment adds a training instance to [Step 1](DeployTheAIEndpoint.md): the free tiers include 50 hours per month for the training instance during the first two months.
 > After the free tiers are exceeded, the charge will be $0.269 per hour ($6.5 per 24 hour period) when the training instance is running.
 > __Cost savings tip__ : Once you have finished training, you can stop your training instance in order to stop consuming free tiers or incurring charges.
 You can easily restart them at a later date to continue with training.